-The standard blood flow exam itself can be time consuming and labor intensive.
+The standard blood flow exam itself can be time-consuming and labor-intensive.
 A trained technician presses a handheld ultrasound probe against a patient’s skin and moves it from one area to another until it’s directly above a major blood vessel.
 This may sound straightforward, but results can vary between tests and technicians.

 Since the patch is simple to use, it could solve these problems, said Sai Zhou, a materials science and engineering Ph.D. student at UC San Diego and co-author of the study.

-In tests, the patch performed as well as a commercial ultrasound probe used in the clinic.
+In tests, the patch was performed as well as a commercial ultrasound probe was used in the clinic.
 It accurately recorded blood flow in major blood vessels such as the carotid artery, which is an artery in the neck that supplies blood to the brain.

 The researchers point out that the patch still has a long way to go before it is ready for the clinic.